-Veteran Burnley and Scotland right back Phil Bardsley is a main-stay in the Premier League, having played for Manchester United, Aston Villa, Sunderland, Stoke City and Burnley in his 18-year career...
+Veteran journeyman right back Phil Bardsley has played for Manchester United, Aston Villa, Sunderland, Stoke City, Burnley and others in a lengthy career.
 But it's at Sunderland where he caused quite a stir as a result of his gambling habits.

 Bardsley was photographed by his team-mate Matthew Kilgallon lying on the floor of their local casino covered in £50 notes ahead of Sunderland's final game of the 2012/13 Premier League season.
-As a result his manager, hot-headed Italian Paolo Di Canio suspended him for their final game of the season against Tottenham Hotspur at White Hart Lane.
+As a result his manager, the rarely understated or reserved Italian Paolo Di Canio, suspended him for their final game of the season away to Tottenham Hotspur.

-Many of the matches that Barton had bet on were ones he was playing in himself, which of course is a big no-no as players in England's top eight tiers are banned from betting on football as not to encourage match-fixing.
+Like Ivan Toney, many of the matches Barton bet on involved his own club.
+Unlike Ivan Toney though, some of those games Barton was playing in himself – a big no-no as players in England's top eight tiers are banned from betting on football so as not to encourage match-fixing.

 Former Newcastle United, Cardiff City, Sunderland and Ipswich striker Michael Chopra was one of the first Premier League stars to really hit the headlines for his excessive gambling problems back in the mid to late 2000s.
 The Geordie frontman revealed that he would gamble up to £30,000 in cash with other players on the team bus en-route to matches while he was still a teenager.

 Such was the extent of his gambling addiction that in 2011 towards the back-end of his career, his then club Ipswich Town had to give Chopra £250,000 to pay off shady creditors who had shown up at the club's training ground demanding money.